Table of Contents

-How VMware Snapshot works?
+How does VMware Snapshot work?

-- When you initiate the request to create,delete or revert snapshot operation via client (Web Client, vSphere Client or Power CLI), Request will be sent from the client to Server using VMware API
+- When you initiate the request to create, delete or revert snapshot operation via client (Web Client, vSphere Client or Power CLI), Request will be sent from the client to Server using VMware API

 - Snapshot create, delete or revert request will be forwarded to the ESXi host where that particular virtual machine is running.
-This process will happen only when initiate the snapshot create, delete or revert request from vCenter Server.
+This process will happen only when initiating the snapshot create, delete or revert request from vCenter Server.
 This will be skipped if you sent create snapshot request by directly connecting to the ESXi host.

-- If you select Snapshot with Virtual machine’s memory option, ESXi host writes the memory of the virtual machine to the disk. virtual machine is stunned throughout the duration of time the memory is being written.
+- If you select Snapshot with Virtual machine’s memory option, ESXi host writes the memory of the virtual machine to the disk. the virtual machine is stunned throughout the duration of time the memory is being written.

-- If you select snapshot with quiesce guest file system option, the ESX host requests the guest operating system to quiesce the disks via VMware Tools.
+- If you select snapshot with the quiesce guest file system option, the ESX host requests the guest operating system to quiesce the disks via VMware Tools.
 Depending on the guest operating system, the quiescing operation can be done by the sync driver, the vmsync module, or Microsoft’s Volume Shadow Copy (VSS) service.

 - ESXi host makes the modification to the virtual machine’s snapshot database file (.vmsd) and it reflects the changes in the snapshot manager of that virtual machine